Genivia/ugrep/README.md

                   press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2,  .tb2,  .tz2),  lzma and xz (requires suffix .lzma, .tlz, .xz, .txz).

+           -0, --null
+                  Prints a zero-byte (NUL) after the file name.
+This  option  can be  used  with commands such as `find -print0' and `xargs -0' to process arbitrary file names.

            If no FILE arguments are specified and input is read from  a  terminal, recursive searches are performed as if -R is specified.
 To force read-